 According to the research studies currently reported, PRP is most effective in the treatment of chronic tendon injuries, especially tennis elbow, a very common injury of the tendons on the outside of the elbow.

-The use of PRP for other chronic tendon injuries — such as chronic Achilles tendonitis or inflammation of the patellar tendon at the knee (jumper’s knee) is promising.
-However, it is difficult to say at this time that PRP therapy is any more effective than traditional treatment of these problems.
+The use of PRP for other chronic tendon injuries — such as chronic Achilles tendonitis or inflammation of the patellar tendon at the knee (jumper’s knee) remains promising.
+However, it is difficult to say at this time that PRP therapy offers more effectiveness than traditional treatment of these problems.

 Acute Ligament and Muscle Injuries

-Much of the publicity PRP therapy has received has been about the treatment of acute sports injuries, such as ligament and muscle injuries.
-PRP has been used to treat professional athletes with common sports injuries like pulled hamstring muscles in the thigh and knee sprains.
-There is no definitive scientific evidence, however, that PRP therapy actually improves the healing process in these types of injuries.
+Much of the publicity around PRP therapy involves the treatment of acute sports injuries, such as ligament and muscle injuries.
+Phsycians have been using PRP to treat professional athletes with common sports injuries like pulled hamstring muscles in the thigh and knee sprains.
+No definitive scientific evidence, however, proves that PRP therapy actually improves the healing process in these types of injuries.

-Some initial research is being done to evaluate the effectiveness of PRP in the treatment of the arthritic knee.
-It is still too soon to determine if this form of treatment will be any more effective than current treatment methods.
+Scientists continue to conduct research to evaluate the effectiveness of PRP in the treatment of the arthritic knee.
+However, it remains too soon to determine if this form of treatment offers any further effectiveness than current treatment methods.

-Even though the success of PRP therapy is still questionable, the risks associated with it are minimal: There may be increased pain at the injection site, but the incidence of other problems — infection, tissue damage, nerve injuries — appears to be no different from that associated with cortisone injections.
+Even though the success of PRP therapy stands questionable, it involves minimal risks.
+These include increased pain at the injection site, but the incidence of other problems — infection, tissue damage, nerve injuries — may offer no difference from symptoms associated with cortisone injections.